mrhrifat/nextjs-interview-questions/README.md

     [:arrow_up: Back to Top](#table-of-contents)

-34. ### How do you handle environment variables in Next.js?
+40. ### How do you handle environment variables in Next.js?

     By adding them to .env.local and accessing via process.env.

     [:arrow_up: Back to Top](#table-of-contents)

-35. ### What is fallback in getStaticPaths?
+41. ### What is fallback in getStaticPaths?

-    Determines how to handle missing paths, with true, false, or ‘blocking’.
+    Determines how to handle missing paths, with true, false, or 'blocking'.

     ```jsx
     export async function getStaticPaths() {